Arakur: Sublime Luxury Meets Organic Design in Patagonia at the End of the World

 Dinner here along with the service was exceptional.
 The buffet is so extensive you could graze for hours to your heart's content and never eat the same thing twice.
 For those interested in local Argentinean food, Arakur will certainly satisfy your craving to try the favorites.

-We went with the menu which was hardly limited, and were happy to find it printed in both Spanish and English.
+We ordered off the menu which was hardly limited, and were happy to find it printed in both Spanish and English.
 Starting with a bottle of Patagonian red wine set the stage for a great meal of traditional Chilean food prepared in new and creative ways.
 I was surprised we didn't see traditional Patagonian lamb on the menu, but rather creative reinterpretations instead.